In this article, we’ll outline a more traditional approach to budgeting for Agile Software Development.

 - We create software architecture in advance and inform clients about its limitations.
 For instance, we’re upfront about the impossibility of architecting software that allows endless changes without having a significant impact on the original architecture.

 Even the biggest and most sophisticated software giants like IBM only have 40 percent of their projects meet all three criteria of the project management triangle—time, quality, and budget.
-Further, a study published by the Harvard Business Review found that the average budget overrun is about 27 percent, while about 15 percent of all projects exceed their projected budget by a staggering 200 percent.
+Further, a study published by the Harvard Business Review found that the average budget overrun is about 27 percent, while about 15 percent of all software projects exceed their projected budget by a staggering 200 percent.

-Unrealistic or inaccurate estimates have the potential to threaten your project’s success by lowering quality, violating deadlines, or leaving the project incomplete as a result of budget overruns.
-Following practical and tested agile software development budget-setting mechanisms, such as those mentioned in this article, can help you push through to successful project completion.
+Unrealistic or inaccurate estimates have the potential to threaten your project’s success by lowering quality, violating deadlines, or leaving the Agile project incomplete as a result of budget overruns.
+Following practical and tested agile application development budget-setting mechanisms, such as those mentioned in this article, can help you push through to successful project completion.